marcosbondel/ItzelarAPI/docs/setup.md

     # To install a specific version use this command
     rbenv install 3.4.2

-    # To ensure you have ruby install run this
+    # To check you have ruby install run this
     ruby --version

     # To make that version global (default)